Z111 Factory

 Some modern firearms produced by Z111.

 The Z111 Factory (Nhà máy Z111), formally registered as the 11 Precise Mechanical One Member Liability Company (Công ty TNHH MTV Cơ khí chính xác 11), is a state-owned firearms and precision mechanics factory located in Thanh Hoá, Vietnam.
-It is a core affiliation of Vietnam Defence Industry.
+It is a core part of the Vietnam Defence Industry.

 The Z111 Factory was built in 1957, and was originally called "Z1 Factory".
-A part of this factory named Factory 1 was built by the Israeli firearms company, Israel Weapon Industries (IWI).
+A part of this factory (named Factory 1) was built by the Israeli firearms company, Israel Weapon Industries (IWI).

 It is wholly owned by the Vietnamese Ministry of Defence, and the factory produces arms for the People's Army of Vietnam.

 History

-Z111 factory was founded in 1/3/1957 under the name "Z1 Factory" at Yen Bai with its primary task is to repair various types of guns, artillery, and optical equipment to meet the equipment requirements for training, combat readiness, and combat missions of the Army.These facilities were built with technical and logistical support from socialist countries, marking an important step in laying the industrial foundation for Vietnam’s long-term defense self-sufficiency.
+Z111 factory was founded in 1/3/1957 under the name "Z1 Factory" at Yen Bai with its primary task is to repair various types of guns, artillery, and optical equipment to meet the equipment requirements for training, combat readiness, and combat missions of the Army.
+These facilities were built with technical and logistical support from socialist countries, marking an important step in laying the industrial foundation for Vietnam’s long-term defense self-sufficiency.
 The factory became a cradle of the small arms industry in Vietnam.
-Z1 factory specialized in producing small arms for the Vietnam People's Army during the Vietnam War, and created locally modified firearms for its army, such as the K-50M submachine gun based on the PPSh-41 and MAT-49.The factory began producing a limited number of light weapons such as SKS, AK-47, RPG-2, K-66 (based 60mm Type 63 mortar) and TUL-1 light machine guns.
+Z1 factory specialized in producing small arms for the Vietnam People's Army during the Vietnam War, and created locally modified firearms for its army, such as the K-50M submachine gun based on the PPSh-41 and MAT-49.
+The factory began producing a limited number of light weapons such as SKS, AK-47, RPG-2, K-66 (based 60mm Type 63 mortar) and TUL-1 light machine guns.
 In the years after Vietnam War, the factory start to produce more modern firearm with support from Soviet Union such as AKM.